clbrem/StatiqExtensions/Sample/input/index.md

-Title: My Page
+﻿Title: MyPage
 ---
-# Hello World
+# Hello There

-Whasssssupppp
+Bonjour